Anna Komu

-Anna Maulidah Valerian Komu (born 15 January 1950 in Zanzibar) is a Tanzanian politician.
+Anna Maulidah Valerian Komu (born 15 January 1950 in Zanzibar - died 28 April 2026 in Zanzibar) was a Tanzanian politician.
 She was a member of Tanzania's ruling party Chama Cha Mapinduzi (CCM) until the introduction of multiparty politics in Tanzania.
-She is now a member of Chama cha Demokrasia na Maendeleo (CHADEMA).
+She was then a member of Chama cha Demokrasia na Maendeleo (CHADEMA).

 She was Freeman Mbowe's running mate in the 2005 Tanzania presidential election.
 Their party lost to CCM.
-She is now the Shadow Minister for Community Development, Gender and Children.
+She was also the Shadow Minister for Community Development, Gender and Children.